Screen notifications

 </rapid-design-system-provider>

-2. Dispatching notification using NOTIFICATION_EVENT
+2. Dispatch the notification using NOTIFICATION_EVENT

 this.$emit( NotificationEvent.NOTIFICATION_EVENT,